dtseto/Hermes-master/Documentation/AudioStreamerStateControllerRefactor.md

 ### Migration notes

-- `AudioStreamer` now instantiates `AudioStreamerStateController` but retains the legacy logic as a fallback (`legacyTransitionToState:` and `handleFailureSynchronouslyWithCode:`) to guarantee behaviour matches older builds even if the controller is unavailable.
-This preserves backwards compatibility and makes reversion simple.
+- `AudioStreamer` now instantiates `AudioStreamerStateController` and requires it for all state transitions.
+Retry bookkeeping (like clearing transient counters) still lives in `AudioStreamer`, but the controller owns notification fan-out and thread hopping so there is only one codepath to audit.
 - `failWithErrorCode:` routes through the controller for thread-hopping but the error-code gating still occurs inside `AudioStreamer`, which keeps existing error semantics intact.
 - Tests sit alongside the production sources because the sandbox prevented creating a dedicated `Tests/` directory.
 They can be moved into a formal test target as part of integration.

 ### Reverting

-To revert the change, remove `AudioStreamerStateController.{h,m}` and the associated test file, delete the helper import/property from `AudioStreamer.m`, and restore the original `setState:` and `failWithErrorCode:` implementations (now preserved in `legacyTransitionToState:` and `handleFailureSynchronouslyWithCode:`).
+To revert the change, remove `AudioStreamerStateController.{h,m}` and the associated test file, delete the helper import/property from `AudioStreamer.m`, and restore the original `setState:` and `failWithErrorCode:` implementations that used to live inline (including the notification/distributed notification plumbing).
 The project file entries for the controller can then be dropped to return to the prior build graph.